Adeolujoseph/FOOD_101-Classification-Using-Transfer-Learning-EfficientNet-model-/README.md

 Dataset contains 101,000 images of different foods.
 101 food categories representing 101 classes, 750 training images and 250 test images for each class.
 Image Size varies but max is : 512x512 pixels, Channels: RGB (3 channels).
 The dataset is directly downloaded using the TorchVision library's datasets.Food101 module

 ## Dependencies
-Python 3.x PyTorch Torch Torchvision Matplotlib NumPy
+Python 3.x PyTorch Torch Torchvision Matplotlib NumPy sklearn

 ## Preprocessing
 Resized to 256* 256.
 Random affine transformations including rotation, translation, and scaling.
 Random resized crop to a size of 256x256 pixels, with a scaling factor ranging from 0.75 to 1 times the original size.